fernandoenzo/wirescale/README.md

 Curious about the different modes of operation?
 Run `wirescale -h` to see them:

 - `daemon` mode is launched from the `systemd` unit.
 Configure it with the options that suit your needs (`wirescale daemon -h` will list them all).
+- `upgrade` option is where the magic happens, and we’ll dive deeper into this shortly.
 - `recover`  option will attempt to re-establish the connection for an interface that has been detected as down, ensuring it reconnects with its peer.
   This option is for internal use only.
-- `upgrade` option is where the magic happens, and we’ll dive deeper into this shortly.
+- `exit-node` option will allow you to route all your outgoing traffic through a peer acting as an exit node.
 - `down` option is the easiest way to take down a network interface raised with Wirescale.

 ### Upgrading a connection